jlparkI/xGPR/docs/fitting_tutorial.rst

   my_model.fit(training_dataset, random_seed = 123, mode = "lbfgs")

 We also include a couple of stochastic gradient descent methods.
-One of these, ``mode = "amsgrad``, is fairly limited; it does not require a preconditioner (and will ignore it if you supply one), but it is seldom able to achieve much better than ``tol = 1e-3``, which may be adequate for very noisy data, but is still definitely not optimal.

-More useful is ``mode = sgd``, which uses stochastic variance reduced gradient descent (SVRG).
+At present these are mostly useful for testing purposes because they are not competitive with CG in our experiments. ``mode = sgd`` uses stochastic variance reduced gradient descent (SVRG).
 Without preconditioning, this method too is very bad, so we recommend always using a preconditioner for SVRG.
 To fit using SVRG, use:::